 And I also have a big thing for cemeteries.
 I have done a series of other posts about these graveyards for recovering perfectionists, and the state is filled with hidden gems.

 Something that you need to understand about traipsing around New Mexico is that the locals can be fierce and private.
 It is not a place to go wandering into someones else’s domain.
 I pray a lot when I am scouting around the more secret places.
 And when we drove past the location of Ansels’ shot I could see it is now buried in private properties.

 As I said earlier, the location looks nothing like it did in 1941 when he took the shot, and in this vintage video with Ansel, it does not look like that either.
-The video is an interesting view into a creative genius, and his obsessive brilliance.
-You will see if you watch it that he did quite a bit of post production magic in the darkroom to get the final print.
+The video is an interesting view of a creative genius and his obsessive brilliance.
+You will see if you watch it that he did quite a bit of post-production magic in the darkroom to get the final print.
 The image that launched a million postcards.

 The Hernandez cemetery was a good one, and I got some interesting shots of decaying monuments.
 I love the gaudy glory of Catholic cemeteries, and I was not disappointed.
 I have been shooting series of New Mexico cemeteries for years, and this one was another hidden treasure.
 I also went across the street and revisited the San Jose de Chama Catholic Church cemetery that I shot a couple of years ago.
 Enjoy, and take the country road on the back end if you visit.